anoopkini1/Big_Data_Logistics/README.md

 The code is written for SQL.
 "MySQL", a relational database software could be suitable.

 ## Project Details:
-In the DVD rental cumilative project addresses the following three aspects in detail.
+"DVD rental" cumilative project addresses the following three aspects in detail.
 This is a "Big Data" case study from the Logistics setor.

 * Project 1: The user can obtain the rental_count for a movie name while also naming the categorized movie type.
 * Project 2: Length of rental duration of these family friendly movies, Quartile count across all movies -categories
 * Project 3: Count of movies for each quartile and for each movie category